Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Introduction

 to the square torus $\mathbb{T}$.
 In the case $A = \emptyset$, $\Sigma$ is just the $n-$fold covering space of the punctured torus $\mathbb{T}_0$ associated to the permutations $C_1, C_2$ (see Section \ref{symplectic} for the general case).
 Lifts of standard Lagrangian curves in $\mathbb{T}$ to $\Sigma$ give a pair of exact Lagrangians $L_1$ and $L_2$ in $\Sigma$ such that

 Now, we have complex push-offs of the Lagrangians $L_1$ and $L_2$ forming 1-parameter families $L_1^{x}$ and $L_2^{y}$ (see Definition \ref{pushoff}).
-Then, we can consider triple products between $(L_1^{x_1}, L_2^{y_1}, L_1^{x_2}, L_2^{y_2})$.
-We show that the corresponding solution of the AYBE is exactly the trigonometric solution associated with $(S,C_1,C_2,A)$.
+Taking these two families as families $\XX$ and $\YY$ in our general construction of solutions of the AYBE, we get such a solution that records triple products between $(L_1^{x_1}, L_2^{y_1}, L_1^{x_2}, L_2^{y_2})$.
+We show that this gives exactly the trigonometric solution of the AYBE associated with $(S,C_1,C_2,A)$.
 More precisely, we have:

 {\bf Theorem B}. {\it Let $(\Sigma, L_1, L_2)$ be the square-tiled surface $\Sigma$ and Lagrangians $L_1$ and $L_2$ associated with an associative Belavin-Drinfeld structure $(S,C_1,C_2,A)$.
 Then the tensor $r^{x_1,x_2}_{y_1,y_2}$ obtained from the triple products in the Fukaya category $\mathcal{F}(\Sigma)$ only depends on $u=x_2-x_1$, $v=y_2-y_1$ and is a solution of the AYBE over $\C$ given explicitly by the following formula (for an appropriate choice of basis):